Suspect in Ohio women's slayings pursues insanity defense

-ASHLAND, Ohio (AP) — Attorneys for a man suspected of killing several women in Ohio are pursuing an insanity defense.
+ASHLAND, Ohio (AP) — Attorneys for a man suspected of killing several women in Ohio are pursuing an insanity defense and asking a judge to have someone determine whether the man is competent to stand trial.

-They say 40-year-old Shawn Grate is not guilty of murder and other charges in Ashland County because he is insane.
+Lawyers for 40-year-old Shawn Grate said in a court filing this week that he is not guilty by reason of insanity.
+A competency hearing already was scheduled for Jan.
+6 in Ashland County court.

-They want a judge to order an evaluation of Grate to determine if he is competent to stand trial.
-A hearing has been set for Jan.
-6.
+Grate’s case began in September when a woman called 911 and said she’d been held captive at an Ashland home, and responding authorities found the bodies of two other women at the abandoned property.
+Police arrested Grate, who also is accused of raping the woman who called police.

 Most Read Stories